bright/new-www/content/blog/i-needed-my-catharsis-why-developers-are-not-happy-with-their-career.md

 So those two terms are similar and explain something I want to express - you, as a developer, need to understand that you are not working on another button or another notification.
 We all are working on a whole project, which has requirements, goals, and actors.
 Once you realize it, it will be easier for you to understand “why this manager wants to have another input field”.

 In other words, you need to perceive the project more holistic.
-Get out of your own frontend/backend box, the module you are working on, and try to understand the essence of the system you are creating
+Get out of your own frontend/backend box, the module you are working on, and try to understand the essence of the system you are creating.
 It’s common for massive systems full of integrations, busses, and other stuff - you are working in a small team, which is responsible for notifications sending, but you have also tasks about SMS channel - it’s easy to forget about the main goal behind the fence and focus just on the JIRA tickets.

 ## Working on “insignificant” things